hhgregg17/MIST4160Porject1/README.md

 ![image](https://github.com/user-attachments/assets/ac0e9bf8-d63d-45d5-a18f-33e0346d4873)

 This query grants us insight of where and when players are getting tranferred, since contracts are private we can only make inferences on what happens behind the scenes.
+This data can help the NBA in general keeping records on the trade transactions.

 6. Query 6 selects players first and last name, team, location, and calculates a point ratio and is then ordered by this ratio.

 ![image](https://github.com/user-attachments/assets/346ffe85-867d-4915-8031-51054be72ecb)

 This query calculates the total points scored by the team and divides it by the amount of points scored by the player.
 This shows us how much of the points scored in a game is scored by the player.
+This data can help coaches reevaluate their team to see who their star player is.

 7. This query retrieves the names of teams that were not founded before the year 2000.